stride3d/stride-docs/en/manual/game-studio/panels/asset-errors.md

 # Asset errors

-The **Asset errors** panel displays a list of messages from assets that had issues importing.
+The **Asset errors** panel displays a list of messages from assets that had issues loading.

 ![](media/asset-errors.webp)